The Nationally Televised Speech President Donald J. Trump Needs To Make on Iran

 “We stand united and strong.
 Americans love this world and this earth with Goodwill toward man and with supreme dedication to peace through strength.”

 “You can’t negotiate peace with somebody who comes to kill you,” Golda Meir once said.
-The woman who was Israel’s prime minister was right.
+The woman who Israel’s prime minister was right.
 Let us get this overdue defense done and have peace in the Middle East. may God Bless America.
 Let’s roll.”